The beginning of April signals the final push for most Americans filing their taxes.

 Unfortunately, unless you renounce your US citizenship or make under $10,000 as a single filer or $20,000 married filing jointly, you're on the hook for filing a return.
 That's the bad news.

-For Americans living abroad, there are good opportunities to take advantage of tax-saving strategies, however there are increased filing requirements for people with foreign bank accounts and foreign companies, which makes hiring a professional all the more worthwhile.
+However, there are increased filing requirements for people with foreign bank accounts and foreign companies, making hiring a professional all the more worthwhile.

-The good news is there are internet-based tax preparation services like Online Taxman which cater specifically to expat tax situations.
+The good news is there are internet-based tax preparation services like Online Taxman, which cater specifically to expat tax situations.

-Not only do they have a global reach (they've helped expats in over 100 countries), but by leveraging the internet, they're able to reduce the cost of doing business, and pass along those savings to customers in the form of lower prices.
+Not only do they have a global reach (they've helped expats in over 100 countries), but by leveraging the internet, they're able to reduce the cost of doing business and pass along those savings to customers in the form of lower prices.

 Founded by Vincenzo Villamena, a Certified Public Accountant (CPA) with “Big 4” audit and corporate accounting experience, Online Taxman is focused on providing support to American expats, residents, and non-residents with US interests.

-I met Vincenzo earlier this year in Medellín where he gave a free tax presentation to a group of expats and entrepreneurs at the Espacio co-working space.
+I met Vincenzo earlier this year in Medellín, where he gave a free tax presentation to a group of expats and entrepreneurs at the Espacio coworking space.

 Last year alone, I formed two US-based Limited Liability Corporations, the first being RTW Media LLC for my two blogs and books, and the second being Travel Blog Success LLC, a partnership.